-Abstract: In this study, fragility curves for water distribution pipes are constructed and used to simulate the distribution of water pipe damage from the Tokyo Metropolitan scenario earthquake in Chiba Prefecture.
-The damage ratio of water distribution pipes is assumed to follow the scaled log-normal distribution, which is evaluated using the weighted least squares method.
+In this study, fragility curves for water distribution pipes are constructed and used to simulate the distribution of water pipe damage from the 2007 Niigata Chuetsuoki earthquake and from the Tokyo Metropolitan scenario earthquake in Chiba Prefecture.
+The damage ratio of water distribution pipes is assumed to follow the log-normal distribution, which is evaluated using the weighted least squares method.
 The results of this study suggest that the relationship, obtained only from the dataset after the Kobe earthquake, between the peak ground velocity and the damage ratio of water distribution pipes can overestimate the damage ratio.